makamoa/alfred/README.md

 ## Initial set up

-The usage of an Ubuntu 18.10 system with a CUDA capable GPU and the anaconda python distribution is assumed for the rest of this document.
+The usage of an Ubuntu 18.04 system or similar with a CUDA capable GPU and the anaconda python distribution is assumed for the rest of this document.

 ### Obtaining the code